 For starters, you’ll be loading your own weight plates, and typical plates are 450 mm in diameter; quite wide.
 You will need to position yourself a little further away from whatever you attach this to in order to keep your body clear of the weight plates moving up and down.
 This isn’t even a negative or a problem btw, I’m just making you aware in case you want this for some special movement I’ve not thought of; something that puts you awfully close to the weights.

 Also, the cable is a fixed length; about 6’3″.
 It’s the length that will work for most people (based on the norm in rack heights), but you may find that you want a shorter or longer cable for some reason.
 Good news is that you can order cables direct from Spud Inc (at least that’s what I hear.)

-All-in-all, I have no apprehension about recommending this product.
+End of the day I have no apprehension about recommending this product.
 If you’re currently using resistance bands, or just ignoring these types of accessory movements altogether, you might consider checking this out.
 It’s really a small price to pay for access to so many useful accessory movements.
 It doesn’t help with the delt flyes or cable crossovers unless you can manage to install two of them, but you still get a lot for the price.

 - Super affordable; only $85 ($99 direct from Spud… go figure.)
 Assuming you have a rack to attach it to and some weights to load on, you’re good to go about 60-seconds after UPS drops it off.